trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     Size of buffer in the exchange client that holds data fetched from other nodes before it is processed.
-A larger buffer can increase network throughput for larger clusters and thus decrease query processing time, but will reduce the amount of memory available for other usages.
+A larger buffer can increase network throughput for larger clusters, and thus decrease query processing time, but reduces the amount of memory available for other usages.

 ``exchange.max-response-size``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^